justagist/panda_robot/README.md

 >> r.move_to_cartesian_pose(pos,ori) # move the robot end-effector to pose specified by 'pos','ori'
 ```

-See script (`scripts/controller_test.py`) to see how the robot can be controlled using low-level joint controllers.
+See script (`test/test_pos_controllers.py`) to see how the robot can be controlled using low-level joint controllers.

 See script (`scripts/env.py`), and run it interactively (`python -i env.py`) for testing other available functionalities.

-Other available functionalities: https://justagist.github.io/panda_robot/
+See other files in the `tests` and `demos` directories for more usage examples.

+Learn about all available functionalities in the [Documentation](https://justagist.github.io/panda_robot/).

 ### License